NEST (New England States Touring) funds presentations of New England-based performing artists from outside of a presenter’s state.

 If a project changes after funding has been awarded, the applicant must notify NEFA as soon as possible.
 NEFA does not guarantee funding if the project differs substantially from the original application.
 Requests for changes will be considered on a case by case basis and may change the amount of the grant award.

 Online applications must be submitted before midnight on the deadline date.
 Applications must be submitted a minimum of three months in advance of the proposed project.
+NEST grant recipients will be notified six-eight weeks following the deadline.
 A finite amount of funds is allocated each year; organizations are encouraged to submit applications early within NEFA's fiscal year (June 1 through May 31).

 Online reports must be submitted within 40 days from the end of the artist engagement to receive reimbursement.
 Full instructions are in the Requirements & Reports for Grant Recipients section.